pantheon-systems/documentation/source/content/guides/agcdn/02-agcdn-features.md

 ## Geolocation-based Actions

-Sending location info to your application is much faster than fetching it from a third-party API.
+Sending location information to your application is much faster than fetching it from a third-party API.
 AGCDN enables actions based on the physical location of your user (for example, blocking or redirecting based on country), and can send location information to your application for performant, custom control.

 ## Device Detection and Edge Control